GSoft-Goldsmiths/iLost-main/proposal/9-project-management.md

 ## Project Cycle

-Our project cycle contains five process groups of Initiation, Planning, Execution, Control, Closeout<sup>[1]</sup>.
+Our project cycle contains the five process groups of Initiation, Planning, Execution, Control and the Closeout<sup>[1]</sup>.

 * Initiation: confirming the project concept, personas and user needs.
 * Planning: researching technology and developing the proposal.